sebadeh/pensionbee-challenge/README.md

 Business Scenario: Acme Co's marketing department want a simple content management system and you've been tasked with building the MVP.

-The challenge here is to create an express-based node.js application that displays HTML pages at URLs that match the paths of the folders and sub-folders in the `content` folder.
+The challenge here is to create a full-stack JavaScript application that returns webpages at URLs that match the paths of the folders and sub-folders in the `content` folder.
 The content of these pages should come from a combination of the template HTML file and a markdown file containing the content.

 For example, for a folder called `about-page`, a request to `/about-page` would return a HTML page created from the `template.html` template and the `about-page/index.md` content file.
 The `template.html` file contains a `{{content}}` placeholder that would be replaced by the content for each page.
 A request to `/blog/june/company-update` would return a HTML page using the content file at `blog/june/company-update/index.md`.